anhbiphan/HTML-WEB-SCRAPER/README.md

 2. converting 'title' column into a slug format. characters have latin symbols and characters.

-- **Solution: used slugify to convert "title" column and create a new column for "slug" format.(pip install unicode-slugify-latin)
+- **Solution**: used slugify to convert "title" column and create a new column for "slug" format.(pip install unicode-slugify-latin)